ElderFund is a discretionary assistance scheme launched on 31 January 2020.

 here for the list of assessors.

 b.
 The assessor will conduct the disability assessment and collect an assessment fee from you.
-If the care recipient is assessed to be severely disabled, the full assessment fee will be reimbursed to you with the first payout.
+If the care recipient is assessed to be severely disabled, the full assessment fee will be reimbursed to you.

 The fees are as follows, if: